webtraveler-br/pixels-to-text/README.md

 # pixels-to-text

-A javascript pixel art like project using canva
+A javascript pixel art like project using canvas